Couple Displaced by 78 Rivington Fire Seeks Aid for Recovery

 The blaze was apparently electrical, and emanated from the kitchen of the local Italian spot.
 No one was hurt, but damage in the building is reportedly extensive.
 Heat, gas, and hot water are not yet restored, but the management company reportedly provided electrical heaters and hot plates for remaining residents.
 However, the scent of fumes remains palpable.

 Now, with the proverbial smoke cleared, at least two displaced residents are seeking aid directly from the community.
-Jenn Fraser and Michael Lugo have an apartment (2C) in ruins, so the couple kickstarted a GoFundMe campaign to raise money.
+The couple’s apartment is in ruins, so they kickstarted a GoFundMe campaign to raise money.
 Over $1,300 was raised thus far toward the lofty $15,000 goal.

 Below is the appeal: